yaccos/posDemux/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of posDemux is to ...
+The goal of posDemux is to provide tools for tools for handling reads with combinatorial barcodes, and multiple adapter regions.
+This includes utilities for demultiplexing, sequence segmenting and filtering.
+The package is intended to work with single-cell RNA-seq data with multiple barcoding (e.g. SPLiT-seq and PETRI-seq).

 ## Installation